This post may contain affiliate links. Please read my disclosure policy.

 Just like the section above, make sure the loaves have cooled down fully before starting any of these suggestions.
 Wrap the loaf or loaves well with both plastic wrap and foil.
 They’ll last frozen for 3 months.

 In this case, they’ll actually stay fresh if you freeze them sliced.
 If you just want to grab a slice or two at a time for a quick snack, pre-slice the loaf.
 Wrap each piece with plastic wrap or foil and store them sealed in a large airtight container or freezer bag.

 Thaw overnight on the counter or in the fridge.
 You can also pop them into the microwave straight from the freezer, plastic wrap removes, and zap them for 5-10 seconds at a time.

 Check out my favorite quick bread recipes here:

 - Skinny Double Chocolate Banana Bread

 Spiced Cantaloupe Tea Loaf

-- With an electric mixer or a wooden spoon, beat the sugar, eggs, oil, and vanilla in a bowl until well blended and slightly frothy.
-Fold in the grated cantaloup.
+- With an electric mixer or a whisk, beat the sugar, eggs, oil, and vanilla in a bowl until well blended and slightly frothy.
+Fold in the grated cantaloupe.
 Add the dry ingredients to the wet mixture and fold until just blended; don't overmix or your tea cakes will be tough.